-This Research Review Educational Series CPD Module is intended for NZ primary healthcare professionals including GPs and practice nurses involved in managing patients with type 2 diabetes.
+This Research Review Educational Series E-Learning Module is intended for NZ primary healthcare professionals including GPs and practice nurses involved in managing patients with type 2 diabetes.

 It discusses the use of insulin in this patient group, with emphasis on the use of premix insulin and the concept of patient-centred therapy.

 To complete this module please read the Research Review Educational Series PDF ‘Guidance on the Use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care’.

 - Overview of insulin therapy in the management of type 2 diabetes, including the different types of insulin, dosing and titration, patient characteristics, and concurrent non-insulin glucose-lowering drugs.

 - Initiating insulin therapy